Radial Rashba spin-orbit fields in commensurate twisted transition-metal dichalcogenide bilayers: Computational Details

 \subsection{NbSe$_2$}

 The electronic structure calculations on the NbSe$_2$ homobilayers were performed implementing density functional theory (DFT)~\citep{Hohenberg1964:PRB} using {\tt Quantum ESPRESSO}~\citep{Giannozzi2009:JPCM}.
 Self-consistent calculations are carried out with a $k$ point sampling of $30\times30$ (for $|\Theta|=21.8^\circ,38.2^\circ$), $9\times9$ (for $|\Theta|=27.8^\circ,32.2^\circ$) or $3\times3$ (for $|\Theta|=46.8^\circ,13.2^\circ$).
 We use charge density cutoffs $E_\rho=350$~Ry and wave function kinetic cutoff $E_{\text{wfc}}=60$~Ry for the fully relativistic pseudopotential with the projector augmented wave method~\citep{Kresse1999:PRB} with the Perdew-Burke-Ernzerhof exchange correlation functional~\citep{Perdew1996:PRL}.
-Graphene's $d$-orbitals are not included in the calculations.
 We used Grimme D-2 Van der Waals corrections~\citep{Grimme2006:JCC,Grimme2010:JCP,Barone2009:JCC}.
 The used lattice constant is $a_{\text{NbSe}_2}=3.26$\AA~and the used interlayer distance is $d=3.5$\AA.
 We added at least 19\AA~of vacuum to avoid interaction between the periodic images and therefore establish a quasi-2D system.